 Nalidixic acid emerged as a very potent anti-bacterial agent.
 Never in G. Lesher’s papers does he mention their use for anti-cancer or anti-tumor agents, never!
-Their penchant for chemotherapeutic or anti-tumor effects were later discovered, much later, after knowledge about the FQ’s method of action was more fully understood and knowledge about DNA increased.
+Their penchant for chemotherapeutic or anti-tumor effects were later discovered, much later, after knowledge about the Fluoroquinolones method of action was more fully understood and knowledge about DNA increased.
 When quinolone antibiotics emerged on the scene, the science realm and G. Lesher didn’t know much DNA, especially mitochondrial DNA, and how these drugs affected both so negatively.

-The FQ’s are devastatingly harmful drugs.
+So yes, the Fluoroquinolones are devastatingly harmful drugs.
 They are chemotherapeutic agents in the truest sense of the word.
 However the term used “failed chemotherapy” is used by websites to garner attention and attract followers.

-I started warning about the re-purposing of the FQ’s as full-on anti-cancer drugs several years ago (1).
+I started warning about the re-purposing of the Fluoroquinolones as full-on anti-cancer drugs several years ago (1).
 I have discussed in many articles and posts how researchers see them as a powerful scaffold on which to build many more pharmaceuticals (antibiotics, chemotherapy, and antivirals).
 Researchers in 2011 said, “… quinolones an endless source of hope and enables further development of new clinically useful drugs.”
 (2).